I will admit it, I am a do-it-yourself kind of guy.

 At that moment, I understood the “cost” of “do it yourself” people.

-Bellaire PT provides rehabilitation and therapy for orthopedic and neurological disorders, whether for pediatric or adult patients and be it land therapy or aquatic therapy.
+Bellaire Physical Therapy provides rehabilitation and therapy for orthopedic and neurological disorders, whether for pediatric or adult patients and be it land therapy or aquatic therapy.
 We appreciate the DIY patient and will show you the most efficient exercises to manage your symptoms in a way that you can take control and rely on us less.
-Sometimes, it is just worth it to work with professionals.
+Sometimes, it is just worth it to work with the professionals.
 Most commercial insurance is accepted and we offer excellent rates for the uninsured.
-Give us a call 832-588-3552 or email me Abraham@BellairePT.com to see how we can help.